Estimated reading time: 10 minutes

 You’ve heard the saying, “There’s not enough month at the end of the money.”
 Does this sound like you?
 Do you check your account and wonder where your money went at the end of each paycheck?
 What do you do?
 How are you going to cover your bills, food, and necessities?

 If this is the case, it’s time to look at putting a budget together—and I promise, it won’t hurt a bit!

 The Hardest Part of Living on a Budget: Where to Start

 So, you’ve decided to start living on a budget!
-Great—where do you start?!
+Great — but where do you start?!
 Since you’ve finally decided you’re going to proceed with creating this “budget,” you’d better start now before the mood passes.

 This completely mirrors what my sentiments were about creating a budget!
 I would think of any excuse I could to avoid the creation of this “masterpiece,” such as:

 - I don’t really need a budget.

 - I should really “carve” out a significant block of time during the day — or even the weekend — to create it.
 After all, a masterpiece does take time (insert rolling eyes here).

 - And the doozy: I’ll wait until the 1st of the month to start.
 The slate will be clean and my circumstances will have (magically) improved by then.

 What was ultimately holding me back, and why I wanted to avoid creating a budget altogether was simple.
 Creating a budget forced me to face the truth of how much money I spent, and on what!
 Ouch!

 Why Creating a Budget Feels Scary

 Truthfully, it was a little (okay, very) scary for me to buckle down and face my finances.
 It’s one thing to blow smoke at those around you, it’s an entirely different story when you get (brutally) honest with yourself.